Petone: Te Puna Wai Ora

-The Te Puna Wai Ora (Spring of Life) in Buick Street provides pure untreated artesian (underground pressured) water from taps.
-The water originates from the Hutt River at the Taita Gorge and is safe to drink in its natural form as it has been naturally filtered through the alluvial gravels and sands of the Hutt Valley over several years.
+The Te Puna Wai Ora (Spring of Life) in Buick Street provides artesian water from taps.
+The water originates from the Waiwhetu Aquifer and has been naturally filtered through the alluvial gravels and sands of the Hutt Valley over several years.
 It is free, and consumers travel long distances to collect the water for drinking purposes.
+In June 2017, a small ultraviolet water treatment unit was installed to ensure on-going safety of the drinking water.

 Petone Settlers Museum

-The museum is housed in the Wellington Provincial Centennial Memorial Building on the Petone foreshore, opposite Buick Street.
-The building was opened on Wellington Anniversary Day 1940 to commemorate the arrival of the ship Aurora - arrival of first European Settlement.
+Petone Settlers Museum is housed in the Wellington Provincial Centennial Memorial Building on the Petone foreshore, opposite Buick Street.
+The building was opened on Wellington Anniversary Day 1940 to commemorate the arrival of the ship Aurora and the first European settlement in Wellington.
 It is a building of national significance.

 Iona Cross

 In February 1940 a stone cross was erected on the Petone foreshore near the Settlers Museum, to commemorate 100 years since the first Presbyterian church service in New Zealand was held on board the settler ship Bengal Merchant at Petone on 23 February 1840.
-The cross is 2.7 m (15ft) high and carved on one side.
+The cross is 2.7 m (15 ft) high and carved on one side.
 The cross was supposed to have been a replica of the MacLean Cross at Iona in Scotland donated by the Church of Scotland, but due to the outbreak of World War 2 this was not possible.
 Instead, the cross was carved in Auckland or Coromandel, and is made of Coromandel Tonalite, a type of rock formerly quarried on the Coromandel Peninsula.
 The cross has a 'Historic Place Category 2' listing from Heritage New Zealand.

 Hōniana Te Puni-kōkopu memorial

-This memorial can be found in the Te Puni Street urūpa (burial ground).
+The Hōniana Te Puni-kōkopu memorial can be found in the Te Puni Street urūpa (burial ground).

+Hōniana Te Puni Reserve

+Hōniana Te Puni Reserve is a 5-hectare grassed reserve at the western end of the Petone foreshore.
+The reserve, formerly known as 'Korokoro Gateway', was given to Taranaki Whānui ki Te Upoko o Te Ika in 2009 as part of a Treaty settlement and is managed by Hutt City Council.
+Wellington Rowing Association and Wellington Water Ski Club have buildings on the site, and the reserve is popular with walkers and as a dog exercise area.
+A pouwhenua (carved pole) was erected on the reserve in 2000.
+The pouwhenua represents chief Honiana Te Puni and commemorates the arrival of the first European settlers at Petone.
+It was carved by Bryce Manukonga of Te Āti Awa.
+The pouwhenua was repaired and reinstalled at the reserve in 2019.
+As of 2023 the reserve is being used as a work space by contractors building Te Ara Tupua, a cycleway connecting Petone and Wellington.